-Are you wondering why your flexibility doest't seem to develop at all even if you are very committed to your stretching regimen?
-Here are a few common mistakes that may delay your improvements or even harm you.
+Are you wondering why your flexibility doesn't seem to develop at all even if you are very committed to your stretching regimen?
+Here are a few common mistakes that may delay you seeingimprovements, or may even harm you.

 1. Bounce when you stretch

-In any case, once you reach your maximum extension, your body is in an extreme state and bouncing will NOT help, your muscles will react by contracting as a result to the threat, you want to find the way to fatigue the muscles into letting go (which I explain and make you experience during my workshops).
+In any case, once you reach your maximum extension, your body is in an extreme state and bouncing will NOT help; your muscles will react by contracting as a result of the threat.
+You want to find a way to fatigue the muscles into letting go.

 2. Be too passive